“The truth? If I wanted the truth, I would have called Sixty Minutes.”

 Sugar is an easy target.
 These days, if you say “sugar” people think of Pop-Tarts® or Twinkies®, rather than pears in red wine or tamagoyaki the traditional sweet omelet that is a staple in Bento Boxes.
 Pop-Tarts® and Twinkies® are especially good targets because, in addition to sugar (or high fructose corn syrup (HFCS), they also have what is now called solid fat (the USDA thinks that “saturated” is too big a word for the average American ) and the American Heart Association and other health agencies are still down on solid fat.
 Here’s a question, though: if you look on the ingredients list for Twinkies®, what is the first ingredient, the one in largest amount?
 (Answer at the end of this post).

 The latest attack on sugar and on fructose itself (sugar and HFCS are half fructose) comes from Robert Lustig, a pediatrician at University of California San Francisco.
 His lecture describing fructose as a virtual poison got more than a million and a half hits on YouTube.
 The presentation has an eponymous style (Lustig, Ger. adj., merry, amusing, e.g. Die Lustige Witwe, The Merry Widow) and includes a discussion of the science bearing on fructose metabolism.
-While recognizing the limitations of that science, even Gary Taubes was worried.
+While admitting the limitations of that science, even Gary Taubes was worried.
 Comments on YouTube and other sites say they liked the science but did not agree with his recommendations — it will turn out that he now wants government control of sugar consumption, especially for my kid and yours.

 The presentation of the science is compelling but, while it has a number of important points, it is clearly biased and, oddly, a good deal of it is totally wrong, some of it containing elementary errors in chemistry that border on the bizarre — how hard would it have been to open an elementary organic chemistry text?
 In trying to draw parallels between alcohol and fructose, Lustig says “ethanol is a carbohydrate.”
 Ethanol is not a carbohydrate.
 A horse is not a dog.
 If you said that ethanol is a carbohydrate in sophomore Organic Chemistry, you would get it wrong.
 Period.
 No partial credit.
 Such elementary errors compromise the message and raise the question in what way Lustig is an expert in this field.
 It gets worse.